-People with either Type 1 or 2 Diabetes need to have an annual eye exam to monitor potential sight threatening complications.
-At our clinics in New Tampa and New Port Richey, we offer treatment and screening for diabetic eye health to limit the risk of losing your vision and understanding the options available when problems develop.
+Any patients with Type 1 or 2 Diabetes should have an annual eye exam to evaluate their overall eye health and to screen for any potential complications.
+Our New Tampa and Trinity eye clinics offer thorough testing and effective treatment for diabetic eye health to protect your vision and provide preventative care.

 Diabetes is a condition where someone’s body either does not produce enough insulin or resists insulin.
 This results in high blood sugar and the danger of sudden spikes in blood glucose levels.
 The eyes are in danger of harm due to this increase, which is why diabetic eye care is so important.
 This type of care focuses on risk reduction and education on how this physical health condition can impact your visual health.
 Diabetes often poses the biggest threat to the retina.
 This is because the blood vessels in the retina sustain damage when there are sudden or major changes in blood sugar levels.
 These blood vessels are more vulnerable because they are some of the smallest capillaries in the body, and high sugar levels can cause your blood to become thick.
 The thick blood damages the walls of the blood vessels, which in serious cases can even rupture.

 The Eye Doctors’ Unique Dual Digital Screening